Megidd/Feather/README.md

 ## `FeatherCastable` command

 This command helps you optimize the 3D model for the casting process[^1].
+For example, you will be informed if the thickness of 3D model parts are too thin depending upon the casting technology being used among vaccum, centrifuge, and induction technologies.

 ### Casting process